 Viorela Coman loves a radiance-enhancing foundation, BB Cream or tinted moisturiser.

 ‘Look for a BB Cream or foundation with a ‘glow-boosting’ finish.
 My absolute favourites are Bare Minerals Complexion Rescue Hydrating Gel Cream and or Illamasqua Skin Base Foundation.’
 Both give just enough coverage and create a dewy, radiant finish, flattering for all skin types, tones, and ages.

 A bit of cream eyeshadow paired with a flick of eyeliner is one of my favourite party makeup tips for winter evenings.
 Teamed with a red or berry-tinted lipstick or a sheer gloss – and you’re good to go.

 If you don’t want to spend hours getting ready, keep things simple.
 ‘An easy but glamorous look is to apply a creamy eyeshadow to your lids – I love Charlotte Tilbury Eyes to Mesmerise in Verushka which has a beautiful silky pearlescent finish and creamy texture. ‘

 Wear with an eyeliner and a couple of coats of mascara for maximum impact.
 Accentuate lashes with Ilia’s Limitless Lash Mascara, which is formulated with organic Shea butter and arginine to help boost and enhance lashes.

 Get mistletoe-ready lips

-To complete your festive make-up look, add a slick of berry red or plum lipstick or a lip-plumping nude-toned gloss.
+To complete your party makeup look, add a slick of berry red or plum lipstick or a lip-plumping nude-toned gloss.
 Lips can be prone to chapping in winter, so make sure you prep them before applying a bright or dark lipstick.

-Pixi founder, make-up artist Petra Strand shares her tip for buffing lips.
+Pixi founder, make-up artist Petra Strand shares her party makeup tips for buffing lips.

 Next, apply your lipstick.